-Hence some functions may better rest with the end hosts, others with nodes in the network; some may better be under full control of the ultimate principal (the user, or, in fact, his employer or some other principal for that matter), others under the control of third parties, and still others be controlled by multiple parties at once-all largely without prejudice to the flexibility of the Internet and the freedom of its users at large.115 also lost involuntarily.
-The problem cannot be solved satisfactorily at the level of the classic vertical end-to-end arguments, for they have no notion of end point redundancy; the end here is exogenously given and beyond reproach.
-The horizontal end-to-end arguments, on the other hand, allow for such application state to be distributed beyond the end points that take the ultimate interest in that state-if many 'ends' cooperate in maintaining the application level state, then this state may only be lost if all the redundancy thus obtained gets lost.116
+Hence some functions may better rest with the end hosts, others with nodes in the network; some may better be under full control of the ultimate principal (the user, or, in fact, his employer or some other principal for that matter), others under the control of third parties, and still others be controlled by multiple parties at once-all largely without prejudice to the flexibility of the Internet and the freedom of its users at large.

 Another important point bears noting here.
-In the vertical end-to-end arguments, if an end goes down, it takes the application state down with it - which is the very rationale for the fate sharing argument (see our section 3.2).
-However, if the end 'dies' involuntarily (e.g., due to a DDoS attack or a failure in the end host), then the shared application state is
+In the vertical end-to-end arguments, if an end goes down, it takes the application state down with it dies - which is the very rationale for the fate sharing argument (see our section 3.2).
+However, if the end 'dies' involuntarily (e.g., due to a DDoS attack or a failure in the end host), then the shared application state is also lost involuntarily.
+The problem cannot be solved satisfactorily at the level of the classic vertical end-to-end arguments, for they have no notion of end point redundancy; the end here is exogenously given and beyond reproach.
+The horizontal end-to-end arguments, on the other hand, allow for such application state to be distributed beyond the end points that take the ultimate interest in that state-if many 'ends' cooperate in maintaining the application level state, then this state may only be lost if all the redundancy thus obtained gets lost.

 Before closing this section, we note an important caveat about the horizontal end-to-end argument: unlike the vertical variant, it evades simple and tractable implications.
-Where the latter has a well articulated focal point117 there is no such plain focal point that makes tangible the core content of the horizontal arguments.
+Where the latter has a well articulated focal point there is no such plain focal point that makes tangible the core content of the horizontal arguments.
 Arguing that functions are at some place along a continuum is much vaguer a statement than arguing that functions are best put in a very specific place.
 On the other hand, there has been some elusiveness in the focal points of the vertical end-to-end arguments, too.
 For, arguably, none of the functions to be balanced along vertical lines can escape the fact that any subnetwork of non-trivial size necessarily has to assume some functions, many of which are likely to be intertwined with functions to be performed at host level.
 In all, we may summarize the vertical and horizontal end-to-end arguments in a way that usefully expands on the original end-to-end arguments (see page 32), and which explicitly addresses the horizontal dimension to the problem in its own right vis à vis the original vertical version: